fkooman/php-simple-paseto/README.md

 A tiny library that just implements `Version2::sign` and `Version2::verify` of the [paragonie/paseto](https://github.com/paragonie/paseto) project.
-In addition it has a `Version::extractFooter` method for extracting the footer to select the correct public key for verifying the signature.
+In addition it has a `Version2::getFooter` method for extracting the footer to select the correct public key for verifying the signature.

 It uses the official test vectors to make sure everything works as expected.